eisental/RedstoneChips/README.md

 Changelog
 ----------
+#### RedstoneChips 0.83 (07/03/11)
+- Changed maven version to beta so I won't need to recompile every circuit library whenever there's a new RedstoneChips version.
+This means that the jar filename is changed to RedstoneChips-beta.jar and it will stay that way on the next versions as well.
+- Works with multiworld plugins.
+Using same fix as ControllerBlock, thanks @Hell_Fire
+- Saves circuits also when the plugin is disabled.
+You can use the reload command without losing changes.
+- New rc-save and rc-load commands.

 #### RedstoneChips 0.82 (28/02/11)
 - Every chip can now use a different block as a chip block.
 The chip's block type is determined by the block type the sign is attached to.
 - /rc-debug can be used with a circuit id number and /rc-debug alloff can be used to stop receiving debug messages from all circuits.